 Stand for Children testified in support of SB 6480 along with the Washington School Counselors’ Association, the Washington Education Association, the Black Education Strategy Roundtable, and Graduate Tacoma.
 In total, seventeen organizations signed in to support SB 6480 in the Senate Early Learning & K-12 Education committee, and 200 community members took action to contact their legislators about the bill.
 Despite receiving overwhelming, bipartisan support with a 43-3 vote in the Senate, the members of the House Education committee did not schedule it for a hearing.

-Although we were disappointed that SB 6480 did not move forward, the supplemental budget did include a silver lining: over $31 million to fund additional counseling services (the equivalent of an additional half-time counselor at a typical school) for all high poverty elementary schools in the state.
-These additional school counselors will expand services at schools that make up roughly 45% of Washington’s K-6 enrollment.
-The funding will also help bring elementary schools closer to the recommended ratio of one counselor for every 250 children, up from their current funded ratio of 1:812.
+Although we were disappointed that SB 6480 did not move forward, the supplemental budget included over $31 million to fund additional counseling services (the equivalent of an additional half-time counselor at a typical school) for all high poverty elementary schools in the state. *Unfortunately, the funding did not survive, and became one of Governor Inslee’s more shocking vetoes on April 3.
+These additional school counselors would have expanded services at schools that make up roughly 45% of Washington’s K-6 enrollment.
+The funding would have helped bring elementary schools closer to the recommended ratio of one counselor for every 250 children, up from their current funded ratio of 1:812.

 Building off of our success in passing a statewide Academic Acceleration law during the 2019 session, we supported Senator Mullet’s SB 6505, a request bill from OSPI that would have phased in an ambitious plan to make dual credit courses free for all students and their families.
 The proposal began with the intent of having the state or districts cover the costs of all students; however, by the time it reached the Senate floor, it took a more targeted approach to serve students who qualify for the Washington College Grant.
 Unfortunately, it did not receive a floor vote.